jxxcarlson/elmbyexample/README.md

 * dice
     - Dice1App -- basic program with randomness -- throw one die
     - Dice2App -- the same as Dice1, but with CSS styling
+* modules -- for learning Elm, the language
+    - People -- working with records
+    - MaybePeople -- segue into the Maybe Type
+    - Poker	-- working with union types
 * parabola -- Physics simulation of a ball tossed into the air
-* People -- working with records
-* Poker	-- working with union types
 * basicApp
     - scoreApp1App -- one button, one counter, a record with one field
     - scoreApp2App -- the same as above but with some CSS styling